ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 * Add lib folder and break up code into lots of little files
 * Add better text filter toggles
 * Add buttons to more CSV files
+* Improve axis selection when opening a project
+* Load random project on startup

 #### to do items now well underway
 * 2018-08-24 ~ Theo ~ Buttons that toggle other selections off / as with main gbXML Viewer